arshhimself/Telegram_RAG/README.md

 # RAG-Powered Telegram Bot

 This is a Telegram bot that uses **RAG (Retrieval-Augmented Generation)** to answer questions from a PDF document using OpenAI embeddings and LLMs.
+All you have to do is give a PDF file (can be anything book, resume, script) and the bot will answer respective to that information present in the PDF.
 ---

 ## Features